 All Canonets feature a coupled light meter.
 Junior’s meter is of selenium (it’s behind that bumpy plastic ring around the lens), so it needs no battery.
 Most Canonets also include a coupled rangefinder and shutter-priority autoexposure, but not the Canonet Junior, which offers guess focusing and full autoexposure.
 You can set aperture manually if you want, but it’s really meant only to be done when a flash is attached, as the shutter fires only at 1/30 sec. then.

-Junior isn’t junior sized, though.
-It’s bigger and heavier than my Canonet QL17 G-III.
-To be fair, it’s marginally smaller and lighter than the original 1961 Canonet.
-Still, it features a 40mm f/2.8 lens, of four elements in three groups.
+Junior isn’t junior sized, but to be fair it’s marginally smaller and lighter than the original 1961 Canonet.
+It features a 40mm f/2.8 lens, of four elements in three groups.
 There are better lenses in the Canonet line, but this one is good enough.
 Junior’s leaf shutter fires from 1/30 to 1/250 sec.
 You can dial in film speeds up to only 200 ASA, limiting Junior’s usefulness in low light.

 I opened my Junior to find an expired and partially spent roll of Kodak Gold 200 film inside.
 Naturally, that fogged several frames.
 I quickly shot the rest of the roll, which amounted to maybe eight exposures, and sent it off to Dwayne’s for processing.
 The thrill of found film is not knowing what you’ll get back from the processor.
-Last time, I got a family’s late-1960s vacation to Niagara Falls.
+Last time I got a family’s late-1960s vacation to Niagara Falls.
 This time the subjects were far less interesting.
-Fortunately, the shifted colors from the expired film and the washed-out areas from having opened the camera with the film still inside made up for it.

 Several shots involved this downed tree.
 This shot shows that the lens yields sharp and contrasty results.